davlgd/openai-api-tester/README.md

-# OpenAITester
+# OpenAI API Tester

-OpenAITester is a project designed to interact with APIs compatible with OpenAI's API.
+OpenAI API Tester is a project designed to interact with APIs compatible with OpenAI's format.

 ## Installation